-Michael Castle-Miller is Partner and Lead of ASG’s work on special economic zones (SEZs) and governance reform.
+Michael Castle-Miller is a Partner and Lead of ASG’s work on special economic zones (SEZs) and governance reform.

 Mr. Castle-Miller works across all regions, specializing in the design of institutional frameworks to govern SEZs, cities, semi-autonomous jurisdictions, and localized policy reforms.
 He has advised clients in over 35 countries to help draft laws and regulations, create administrative agencies, develop policies, and structure public-private partnerships.